PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ControlPath ~/.ssh/sockets/%p-%h-%r
 ```

-To check if the multiplexed connection is alive (remember everything is going through tigressgateway):
+On your local machine, to check if the multiplexed connection is alive (remember everything is going through tigressgateway):

 ```
 $ ssh -O check tigressgateway